FOR EVERY INDIVIDUAL A NEW WORLD IS REVEALED

 3 days / 2 nights

-Target group: children from grades 7 to 9 Themes: - Dynamics of Pichon-Riviére Operational Groups; plants and wild animals, geology and ancestral culture as central themes; observation of nature stimulated by the search for knowledge; development of autonomy, collaboration and resignification of values of life and consumption; experiences that seek to explore the objectives behind ODS 7, 12, 13, 14 and 15; team of experienced naturalists and active involvement of parents and teachers.
+Target group: children from grades 7 to 9 Themes: - Dynamics of Pichon-Riviére Operational Groups; plants, animals, geology integrated with ancestral culture are central themes; personal exploration of nature stimulates the search for more knowledge and deeper understanding; development of independent thought and group collaboration skills enhance effectiveness as a young scientist; a healthy relationship and understanding of nature affirm the value of life and shape personal consumptive patterns; experiences that seek to explore the objectives behind ODS 7, 12, 13, 14 and 15; team of experienced naturalists and active involvement of parents and teachers.

 Day-visit (10am to 4pm)

 Target group: children from 3rd to 9th grade.
 Yawaritsawa lives in the Volta Velha Reserve, but is native from the Xingu Indigenous Park - MT, of the Waurá and Trumai ethnic groups.
 In this program the children participate in story telling, dances, face painting, archery demonstration and a walk on the Apecatu trail.
 The visit to the Reserve's Sambaqui serves as an element of reflection between the current indigenous culture and the extinct Sambaquian peoples.

 Target group: groups of adults / families and children.
 Leisure experience with an overnight stay, involving a visit to the sambaqui, storytelling at the bonfire, canoeing along the Braço do Norte river, hiking in the Apecatu trail.
 Two unforgettable days for groups of friends and companies.